collective/collective.big.bang/README.rst

 It's more simple in a contenerized environment that starting a buildout part to create a Pone site.

+Fun fact:

+This package is now called collective.big.bang because the name collective.bigbang was rejected by pypi naming package.

 .. _Environment variables:

 Environment variables